tytydraco/yessleep/out/I_must_have_said_something_really_bad_at_Cafe_Grumpy.md

 2. How did they know I said anything? and;
 3. And how the F$#(% did they know my name?

-The other man softened his features in to what I supposed was to be taken for compassion.
-Good cop, bad cop?
+The other banker had a buzz cut like he was military.
+He softened his features into an expression I supposed was intended to exude compassion.
+Good banker, bad banker?

 It's best in times like these to take matters into your own hands.
 Looking down at my hand I raised it to my face.
 Cup to my lips.
 Eyes on the men in bankers' suits.

 I took a long slurp/gulp then rinsed and repeated until we all stood there a cool half minute while I caffeinated.
 The sugary chocolate caffeine beverage talked to me like spinach to *Popeye the Sailor Man.*

 It said, "F$#(% these men in blue.
 Let's roll."

-The silent banker began to flinch as if he was going to move his arm and I drank quick and readjusted so my elbow was triangled between myself and them.
+The silent banker began to flinch as if he was going to move his arm.
+I drew my Cafe Grumpy coffee cup quick back to my mouth.
+I readjusted so my elbow was triangulated between myself and the blue bankers.
 The GenZs seemed busy on their phones.

+Two women in their 20s walked by Grumpy down 7th avenue.
+They were having an animated conversation, moving their hands and one was apparently acting out a happy story while the other reacted positively.

-Some people walked by on 7th avenue.
-I saw the filthy, fat man in the burlap blanket come towards them.
-Once again his stench preceded him and their spring gamine like expressions of hope immediately changed to fright.
+Then, once again, I saw the filthy, fat man in the burlap blanket come lumbering towards them.
+He had a large baguette in his left hand and a wedge of what looked like brie in his other filthy paw.
+He still wore the crazy look on his face.
+Once again his stench preceded him and the two women's expressions of pasta primavera optimism for humanity immediately and audaciously turned to fright night.

-Putting their heads down, the pair gave him a wide berth as he ambled off, blanket wrapped tight, in the opposite direction, south.
+Putting their heads down, the pair gave the fat man a wide berth as he ambled off, blanket wrapped tight, in the opposite direction, south.
 Toward my part of town.
 Swell.
 I thought I'd follow.
 Full of caffeine I walked around the bankers.
 One said, "Hey," and put his hand out as if to touch me.

 I stepped back and gave them the malochi.

 "Follow me and I'll put you in Methodist hospital," I heard myself growl.
-A voice in my head said, in an admiring, almost fawning voice, 'F$#(% Grumpy latte don't play!'.
+A voice in my head said, in an admiring, almost fawning voice say, 'F$#(% Grumpy mocha latte don't play!'.

-The talking banker started to move his mouth, his eyes did a double take at his partner, his partner seemed to have some kind of tremor.
-Coffee in hand I jingle belled out and kept an eye over my shoulder to make sure I wasn't followed.
+The banker who asked me, "Why I said, 'that'?", started to move his mouth.
+His dead, black eyes feinted a double take at his partner.
+His apparently mute partner seemed to be experiencing some kind of body tremors.

+Coffee in hand I jingle belled out of Cafe Grumpy, keeping an eye over my shoulder to make sure I wasn't followed.

 Back on the street I went north, in the opposite direction of the Blob and figured I would get some supplies for the crib before going back to work.

 As I walked down 7th Avenue listening to Sam Cooke's, That's It.
 I Quit.
-I'm Moving On. and thought of the dubious circumstances of his death I began to feel the eyes of Laura Mars upon me.
+I'm Moving On.
+I found myself pondering the dubious circumstances of his death.
+Three pigeons dive bombed my head and then pulled crazy pigeon maneuvers to perch above the air conditioner wedged beneath the awning and over the front door of The Community Bookstore.
+I felt the eyes of Laura Mars upon me.

 Mothers with strollers gave me a wide birth.
 I took a quick sniff of my person.
 Nothing but Tom's natural and Aqua Gio.
 I was sweet smelling, my teeth clean, freshly shaved and full of caffeine, fat and sugar; the three food groups best to start one's day.

 Then a mother and her school age daughter came out of the community bookshop walking quickly.
+I watched the pigeons droppings land on the Mom's brunette coiffe.

-I slowed my roll to give them space to pass when the daughter and my eyes met.
-Her eyes shone worried with compassion.
+I slowed my roll to give them space to pass when the daughter's eyes met my own.
+Her brown eyes shone with worried compassion.
+My blue eyes puzzled out a look of truth.
+Was someone was going off-script?

 "They're coming for you," she said and referred to me by name.
 I stood straighter as if I had stepped on an electrified manhole cover.
-And then her mother slapped her so fast and hard across the face I gasped.
-Her mother grabbed her arm hard and pulled her away down the street without another word.
+And then her mother slapped her so fast and hard across her face it made the pigeon shit fly.

+I involuntarily let out a gasp.
+Then the girl's mother grabbed her arm angry-hard, pulling her away and down the street without another word to be heard from either.

 As I regained my composure, a middle-aged woman coming down the street with a golden retriever caught my eye.
 At first my own eyes did a double take as she appeared to be naked from the waist down; only wearing a denim jacket and some kind of wife beater.